TempeHS/HarryCL_Task1/Agile Sprint info/productbacklog.md

 - Develop a database from a schema which includes feild names, primary and foreign keys and joins
 - Applications meets W3C standards
 - The filtering entries page, haveparameters can be the developer, data projecct or diary contents
+- Summary of diary entries are rendered to the home page
 - ~~Implement efficient hashing algorithm~~
 - ~~Implement content security policy to protect against XSS, XFS , CSRF and other vunrebilities~~
 - ~~Logging to monitor activity~~